 Arm & Shoulder Injuries After a Car Accident

-Following a car accident, it’s not unusual for victims to experience intense pain in their arms and shoulders.
+Following a car accident, it’s not unusual for victims to experience intense pain in their arms and shoulders or legs due to arm and leg injuries.
 The same violent jerks and jolts that cause whiplash and other neck injuries can also severely damage a person’s arms and shoulders.
 If you’re experiencing pain after a car accident, you need to seek medical attention immediately.

 Some injuries exacerbate with time, and you don’t want to suffer additional medical complications in the future.